VlachosGroup/PythonGroupAdditivity/docs/source/index.rst

-.. pGrAdd documentation master file, created by sphinx-quickstart on Wed Jun 12 14:51:10 2019.
+.. pgradd documentation master file, created by sphinx-quickstart on Wed Jun 12 14:51:10 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pGrAdd's documentation!
+Welcome to pgradd's documentation!
 ==================================

 .. toctree::